tstohn/ESGI.documentation/_docs/application.md

 ---
 ```

 For each modality, we need to define the barcode structure, with it's possible barcode patterns for each location.
-Both modalities have a barcode structure consisting of ten barcode patterns.
+Both modalities use a ten-pattern barcode desing, where the first pattern encoses the feature identity.
+In the protein modality, this feature identifying sequence is DNA, whereas in the RNA modality is it RNA.
+The remaining nine barcode patterns are DNA sequences in both modalities.

 ```
 ---
 # Barcode structure for protein modality:
+------------> <------------------------------
 [Antibodies][*][BC1][22X][BC2][30X][BC2][10X]
 |           |  |    └─── Sequence for twenty two random bases
 |           |  └─── List of possible sequences
-|           └───
+|           └─── Read stops here but forward and reverse do overlap
-└─── Antibody specific sequence
+└─── Antibody identity sequence

 # Barcode structure for RNA modality:
+-----> <----------------------------------------------------------------------------
 [RNA][-][BC1][CCACAGTCTCAAGCACGTGGAT][BC2][AGTCGTACGCCGATGCGAAACATCGGCCAC][BC2][10X]
 |     |      └─── Constant barcode
-|     └───
+|     └─── Hard stop for forward and reverse read without overlap
 └─── Sequence of the transcripts
 ---
 ```